It's not just the Potomac. Rivers across the country are getting saltier, too.

 In our area, polluted runoff that carries road salt into rivers and streams is largely to blame.
 Despite receiving only 3 inches of snow this season, crews in the District have laid down over 15 tons of rock salt and 290,000 gallons of salt brine.
 And that's just this year.

-All that salt has made tap water sourced from the Potomac three times saltier than it was 25 years ago.
+As Jacob Fenston reports from WAMU, all that salt has made tap water sourced from the Potomac three times saltier than it was 25 years ago.
 With over 5 million people relying on the Potomac for drinking water, that's a serious public health problem.

 Salt is hard for water treatment facilities to remove, and it can cause serious damage to pipes.
 The salty water from the Flint River is what led to the lead pipe corrosion that caused Flint’s recent drinking water crisis.